mvillalba/www.martinvillalba.com/README.md

 % source bootstrap
 % buildout

-When done editing, check everything looks fine with the included nginx Web server by running the following and checking your browser:
+When done editing, check everything looks fine with the development server by running the following and checking your browser:
-NGINX-CMD
+% ./develop

-If everything looks fine, run publish.py to re-build and upload everything to Google App Engine.
+If everything looks fine, go ahead and run ./publish to re-build and upload everything to Google App Engine.

-Don't forget to push the changes upstream (GitHub).
+Don't forget to push the changes upstream (GitHub, Gitorious).

 License